yonkahlon/Zenject/README.md

         }
     }

+The `ZenjectBinding` component has the following properties:

+* **Bind Type** - This will determine what '<a href="#binding">contract type</a>' to use.
+It can be set to any of the following values:

+    1 - `Self`

-When using `ZenjectBinding` this way, by default it will bind `Foo` using the `Self` method, so it is equivalent to the first example where we did this:
+    This is equivalent to the first example where we did this:

-    Container.Bind<Foo>().ToInstance(_foo);
+        Container.Bind<Foo>().FromInstance(_foo);

     Which is also the same as this:

         Container.BindInstance(_foo);

     So if we duplicate this game object to have multiple game objects with `Foo` on them (and its `ZenjectBinding`), they will all be bound to the Container this way.
 So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions (see <a href="#list-bindings">here</a> for info on list bindings).

-Also note that the `ZenjectBinding` component contains a `Bind Type` property in its inspector.
-By default this simply binds the instance as shown above but it can also be set to the following:

-1 - `AllInterfaces`
+    2 - `AllInterfaces`

     This bind type is equivalent to the following:

-    Container.BindAllInterfaces(_foo.GetType()).ToInstance(_foo);
+        Container.BindAllInterfaces(_foo.GetType()).FromInstance(_foo);

     Note however, in this case, that `GameRunner` must ask for type `IFoo` in its constructor.
 If we left `GameRunner` asking for type `Foo` then Zenject would throw exceptions, since the `BindAllInterfaces` method only binds the interfaces, not the concrete type.
 If you want the concrete type as well then you can use:

-2 - `AllInterfacesAndSelf`
+    3 - `AllInterfacesAndSelf`

     This bind type is equivalent to the following:

-    Container.BindAllInterfacesAndSelf(_foo.GetType()).ToInstance(_foo);
+        Container.BindAllInterfacesAndSelf(_foo.GetType()).FromInstance(_foo);

     This is the same as AllInterfaces except we can directly access Foo using type Foo instead of needing an interface.

+    4 - `BaseType`

+    This bind type is equivalent to the following:

+        Container.BindAllInterfacesAndSelf(_foo.GetType().BaseType()).FromInstance(_foo);

+* Identifier - This value can be left empty most of the time.
+It will determine what is used as the <a href="#binding">identifier</a> for the binding.
+For example, when set to "Foo1", it is equivalent to doing the following:

+    Container.BindInstance(_foo).WithId("Foo1");
-The final property you will notice on the ZenjectBinding component is the "Context".
-This is completely optional and in most cases should be left unset.
-However, if you are using GameObjectContext in places, then the other value might be useful to you (see <a href="#sub-containers-and-facades">section on sub-containers</a> for details)

-"Context" will determine what container the component gets added to.
+* Context - This is completely optional and in most cases should be left unset.
+This will determine which Context to apply the binding to.
 If left unset, it will use whatever context the GameObject is in.
 In most cases this will be SceneContext, but if it's inside a GameObjectContext it will be bound into that container instead.
-One important use case here is to drag the SceneContext into this field for one of the MonoBehaviour's inside a GameObjectContext.
+One important use case for this field is to allow dragging the SceneContext into this field, for cases where the component is inside a GameObjectContext.
 This allows you to treat this MonoBehaviour as a <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade</a> for the entire sub-container given by the GameObjectContext.

 ## <a id="di-guidelines--recommendations"></a>General Guidelines / Recommendations / Gotchas / Tips and Tricks